ucsd-dsc-arts/dsc160-midterm-group7/README.md

 - Liam McCarthy

 I was in charge of flushing out our basic idea and creating a roadmap as to how we would acquire and analyze the data as well as interpretting results from the EDA work done by Kevin and compiling it into a cohesive story.
 This encompassed writing the explanations for the results and curating the discussion on the results in addition to some tying together of the final discussion sections.

 - Charul Sharma

+I assisted in setting the direction for our analysis, as well as lending a helping hand as needed.
+I set the tone for cultural analysis as well, highlighting what we were setting out to do and what it could teach us.
+I wrote a chunk of the abstract, as well as the majority of the discussion section.

 - Karan Sunil